ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-31-can-use-cassandra-big-data-world.md

 Backing to the IoT, users do not always need the latest sensor value.
 Sometimes they're fine with the value measured a second before.
 So we really don't need to return the record after all replicas have responded.

 Another case is simple key-value storage.
-You could also populate all nodes with exactly the same data beforehand, and using consistency level “ONE” could be the reasonable.
+You could also populate all nodes with exactly the same data beforehand, and using consistency level "ONE" could be the reasonable.

 ## Cassandra in the high-level big data system architecture